 As human activity profoundly alters the map of life on local and global scales, our response requires knowledge of plant and animal distributions across vast landscapes and over long periods of time.
 Vermonters cannot respond effectively to climate change, natural disasters, invasive species, and other environmental and economic threats without a new understanding of the state’s living resources.
 At stake is nothing less than the health of our natural world, economy, and human life itself.

 The Vermont Center for Ecostudies’ solution is the Vermont Atlas of Life (VAL).
-VAL will become the central library of knowledge on the biodiversity of Vermont: animals, plants, and fungi.
-At VAL’s core are powerful computers holding every bit of data the atlas project will accumulate.
-But VAL will be less a computer system than a community of people contributing and using information about the changing nature of Vermont: distribution maps, photographs, and other data free of charge to anyone – from backyard naturalists to scientists to policy makers.
-In short, VAL is one of the most ambitious and far-reaching conservation projects Vermont has ever undertaken.
+VAL is a central library of knowledge on the biodiversity of Vermont: animals, plants, and fungi.
+At VAL’s core are powerful computers holding every bit of data the atlas project continually accumulates.
+But VAL is less a computer system than a community of people contributing and using information about the changing nature of Vermont: distribution maps, photographs, and other data free of charge to anyone – from backyard naturalists to scientists to policy makers.
+In short, VAL is one of the most ambitious and far-reaching biodiversity projects Vermont has ever undertaken.

 Vermonters have long upheld a tradition of documenting biodiversity.
 Biologists and citizen volunteers have recently completed major statewide atlases of birds, butterflies, reptiles, and amphibians.
 Yet these worthy efforts represent a mere fraction of the state’s natural heritage.
 We know of 382 bird species and 58 mammal species inhabiting Vermont; our insect diversity alone may approach 22,000 species.
 Although we have a common knowledge of Vermont’s critical food-crop pollinators, such as bees and other insects, there exists no reliable assessment of their distribution or population trends.